tharwania/portfolio2/content/posts/my-first-ever-professional-code.md

 As soon as I finished up the app, we demoed it to the client and he said we needed a web app.
 In all that paper design we forgot to ask and neither did he mention.
 Are we developing a desktop or web app?
 Mobile wasn’t that big at the time.

-And surprise surprise he wanted a web interface, I had to redraw my design with ASP.NET.
+And surprise surprise!! he wanted a web interface, I had to redraw my design with ASP.NET.

 >Key learning, always ask what type of interface you are developing for, desktop, web, mobile, etc.